jjjacky3/agentic-reddit/README.md

-\### 7.
-Self-Evaluation and Control Flow
+### 7. Self-Evaluation and Control Flow

-The agent evaluates whether it has gathered \*\*enough quality evidence\*\*:
+The agent evaluates whether it has gathered **enough quality evidence**:

-\- If the number of filtered posts meets a threshold, it proceeds
+- If the number of filtered posts meets a threshold, it proceeds

-\- Otherwise, it enters a refinement loop
+- Otherwise, it enters a refinement loop

-\- A maximum iteration limit ensures bounded execution
+- A maximum iteration limit ensures bounded execution